Jon Dybdahl

-Jon L. Dybdahl is a professor of theology and a college administrator.
-Inaugurated in 2002, he is the immediate past president of Walla Walla University in College Place, Washington.
-In 2006, he announced his retirement from that position, effective the end of the 2005–2006 academic year.
+Jon Lee Dybdahl (December 17, 1942 – January 18, 2023) was a professor of theology and a college administrator who served as president of Walla Walla University from 2002 until 2006.

 Prior to his presidency, Dybdahl spent six years as a pastor and evangelist in Thailand, where he founded an adult education center and Chiangmai Adventist Academy.
-Dybdahl has Bachelor's, Master's and Doctorate degrees in theology from Pacific Union College, Andrews University and Fuller Theological Seminary.
-Dybdahl is considered one of the Seventh-day Adventist church's foremost experts on world mission.
+Dybdahl had degrees in theology from Pacific Union College, Andrews University and Fuller Theological Seminary.
+Dybdahl was considered one of the Seventh-day Adventist church's foremost experts on world mission.

+Personal life

+Dybdahl died at the age of 80 on January 18, 2023.